-• What is the Caption of the Email field? • Can you enter 15000 in the salary field?
-What happens when you do? • Is the City drop-down list working properly?
-What values appear in the list? • What happens when you type Rochester into the City field for your record? • Can you leave the City field blank?
+- Can you enter 15000 in the salary field and move to the next record?
+What happens when you do?

+- Is the City drop-down list working properly?
+What values appear in the list? - What happens when you type Rochester into the City field for your record and move to the next record?

-• How does your phone number appear in the database table? • What happens when you attempt to edit the data in the Full Name field? • What is the default value appearing in the State field for new records? • What is your EmployeeID in the database table? • How does your Hire Date appear in the database table?
+• Can you leave the City field blank and move to the next record? • How does your phone number appear in the database table? • What happens when you attempt to edit the data in the Full Name field?
+(See message in lower left of screen) • What is the default value appearing in the State field for new records? • What is your EmployeeID in the database table? • How does your Hire Date appear in the database table?